antonismyl/TransifexTicketBuilder/README.md

 # Transifex Ticket Builder
 ## Overview

 The Transifex Ticket Builder is a comprehensive tool for creating and managing support tickets with impact assessment and prioritization.
-Originally designed to replace our Excel-based bug scoring system, it has evolved into a full-featured ticket management platform.
+Originally designed to replace our Excel-based bug scoring system.

 ## Main Features